Quipex/HotelAutomation/backend-service/src/main/java/com/hotel/backendservice/config/index.md

 - **EasyMsConfig.java** - Configuration for the EasyMS PMS (Property Management System) client.
 Sets up a WebClient with appropriate timeouts and connection settings for making HTTP requests to the EasyMS system.

+- **NotificationConfig.java** - Configuration for notification services.
+Provides a WebClient bean for making HTTP requests to external notification services like Telegram.